 There are many forms of discrimination and, despite legal protections outlined by the US Equal Employment Opportunity Commission (EEOC), many American employees do not feel safe at work.
 Managers have a responsibility to recognize and address any incidents of discrimination, including based on the following categories:

 There are two ways of understanding gender discrimination.
 The first, traditional understanding of gender discrimination is about inequality and sexism.
 Primarily affecting women, gender discrimination manifests in subtle ways such as not promoting women over male counterparts when they are more qualified, or turning a blind eye to derogatory comments about a particular gender.

 The second way of understanding gender discrimination involves gender diversity.
 Increasingly gender is being redefined and understood as having a wide range of variations.
 Failure to foster nonbinary inclusion is discriminatory and can negatively impact your organization’s long term success.

 Underhanded comments about a person’s accent, national origin, or skin color constitute discrimination, and when these aren’t stopped immediately, they can become harassment.
 Teasing and offensive remarks create a hostile work environment.
 Managers must take steps to communicate that this type of behavior is unacceptable.

-The number of age-related discrimination charges is rising, with the number of charges filed by workers over 65 doubled from 1990 to 2017.
+The number of age-related discrimination charges is rising, with the number of charges filed by workers over 65 doubling from 1990 to 2017.
 Ageism in the workplace risks discrimination lawsuits and demotivated employees; furthermore, devaluing older employees sidelines people with valuable experience and skills, negatively impacting long-term organizational success.
-Furthermore, devaluing older employees sidelines people with valuable experience and skills, negatively impacting long-term organizational success.

 Companies should prioritize making accommodations for employees with disabilities and implementing equal opportunity hiring policies regardless of physical or psychological conditions.